History of Barbershop Presentation – a video compilation (7mins)

 Around the turn of the last century in the United States, the local town barber’s shop was often a central place for guys to hang out and wait for a shave or a haircut.
-With little other forms of musical entertainment – no radio or i-pods in those days – they’d often sing for their own amusement and some would join in harmony.
+With little other forms of musical entertainment, they’d often sing for their own amusement and some would join in harmony.
 The style evolved over time and a number of quartets emerged and became part of the music hall scene and Vaudeville.

 It wasn’t until 1938 when a chap called O C Cash met with some friends and set up an organisation of like-minded singers, and so the ‘Society for the Preservation & Encouragement of Barbershop Singers in America‘ was born.
 (How they loved long titles back then!)
-The society has grown in popularity since, although now called ‘The Barbershop Harmony Society‘ it has around 25,000 members and can be found here
+The society has grown in popularity since, although now called ‘The Barbershop Harmony Society‘ it has around 25,000 members.

-In 1945 the Sweet Adeline organisation was founded in Tulsa, Oklahoma.
+In 1945 the Sweet Adeline organisation was founded in Tulsa, Oklahoma, USA.
 Their membership has grown internationally, with now 23,000 women singing barbershop music around the world.
-More information can be found here

-It wasn’t long before the women wanted to enjoy singing in this exciting engaging style too, and in 1976 the Ladies’ Association British Barbershop Singers was formed.
-Now with 50 clubs around the country, the Association has around 2000 members nationwide and can be found here
+It wasn’t long before the UK women wanted to enjoy singing in this exciting engaging style too, and in 1976 the Ladies’ Association British Barbershop Singers was formed.
+Now with over 50 clubs around the country, the Association has around 2000 members nationwide.